 a.
 LG Chem: The LG Chem has a capacity of 9.8 kWh and is highly programmable, allowing you to set up sophisticated recharge/discharge schedules.
 LG Chem batteries will accept solar OR grid energy, giving you the option to scoop up and store low-cost nighttime power in addition to solar.
 You can then use this low-cost stored energy to offset higher cost daytime hours, while pushing any excess back to the grid in exchange for energy credits (assuming your utility offers net metering or a similar energy buyback option).

 b.
 Tesla Powerwall: The Tesla Powerwall offers higher storage capacity at 13.5 kilowatt-hours.
 The Tesla also differs in the way it addresses schedules and programming.
 The Tesla uses “smart” technology to learn your usage patterns, then automatically optimizes recharge and discharge cycles for maximum offset.
 The biggest difference, however, is that the Tesla Powerwall will in it's current form will only recharge with solar energy when paired with a solar panels.
 In other words, a Powerwall will always prioritize clean solar power, and will only accept grid power when solar panels are NOT part of the overall system.
 So, depending on your charge/discharge schedule, you could run into a problem filling a Powerwall to capacity if you have solar panels as part of your system, and clouds or seasonal darkness limit daytime solar production.
 Like the LG Chem, the Powerwall can also send excess energy back to the grid in exchange for energy credits.

-a.
-The 30% Federal Tax Credit (ITC) can be applied to any battery setup to charge from solar panels.
-The 30% ITC is only available through the year 2019.
-In 2020, the incentive drops to 26%, then drops again to 22% in 2021 before ending permanently for homeowners in 2022.
+The 26% Federal Tax Credit (ITC) can be applied to any battery setup to charge from solar panels.
+The 26% ITC is only available through the year 2022.
+In 2023, the incentive drops to 22% before ending permanently for homeowners in 2024.